buzz-language/buzz/README.md

 ### Errors

 Functions must specify which error they can raise with `!> type1, type2, ...`.
 Error can't be raised in the global scope. `test` function can ignore errors.
-Error must either be handled with a `catch` clause matching the possible errors type or by adding those error types to the function signature.

 ```buzz
 enum(str) MyErrors {